This blog may contain affiliate links. Read our disclosure policy for more info.

 Almost every review of this restaurant mentions how friendly the staff is and the restaurant’s outstanding service and food – that’s why I just had to check it out!
 Our time here did not disappoint especially with those amazing waffles.
 On top of that, I loved the cheesy crepe and really want to return for the bacon and cheese omelet, it sounds delicious!

 Newcastle Beach is located in the town of Drumheller just off the Red Deer River and offers a sandy beach area enjoyed by both locals and tourists.
 Newcastle Beach has several amenities including a large covered picnic shelter, washrooms, and playground.
 In addition, there are many trees to provide adequate shade on sweltering days.

 It is also a great place to launch a canoe, kayak, or float to pass some time on the Red Deer River.
+If you don’t have your own you can even rent one from Red Deer Adventures which is conveniently located inside the park (more info below as it’s the next activity on this list).
 Be sure to head down there if you’re craving some sun, sand, and a swim.
 Although not the greatest beach on offer in Canada, it’ll have to do in Drumheller!